2026 · NSS Background RemoverAbout 12 min readNovus Stream Solutions

 3D mode: orbit, depth relief, and a 360 recorder

 One of the least expected features in a background remover is a genuine 3D mode.
-The editor includes a Three.js-backed scene with orbit controls, transform controls, and a furniture palette, plus a relief feature that turns an image into a depth-displaced bas-relief mesh — a flat picture pushed into a subtly three-dimensional surface based on estimated depth.
+The editor includes a Three.js-backed scene with orbit controls and transform controls, plus a relief feature that turns an image into a depth-displaced bas-relief mesh — a flat picture pushed into a subtly three-dimensional surface based on estimated depth.
 You can orbit around the result on a canvas, and a built-in recorder captures a short 360-degree orbit to WebM, so a still can become a rotating clip without any external 3D software.

 This is the kind of capability that exists because the pipeline is already on the device and already has depth information in reach, so adding a viewer and a recorder is a natural extension rather than a bolt-on.
 For most users it is an occasional flourish — a product spin, a depth-relief treatment of a logo or photo — but it is a good illustration of the app's overall posture: when the heavy machinery is local and general, features that would be expensive to offer as cloud services become things you can simply include.
 The 3D mode is not the reason to use the tool, but it is a reason to remember the tool can do more than you assume.